abertpaat28/A-Dive-into-Olympics-Data-with-SQL-and-Python/README.md

 `ON` is used with the JOIN keyword.
 It specifies the condition for joining the tables based on a common column

 ---
-## 💹 Visualizations Derived from the Project
+## 💹 Visualizations derived from this simple project
 <p align="center">
 <img src="https://github.com/user-attachments/assets/6dd3737d-cbd1-4099-8ee3-935a0b546bf7" align="center" width="700" height="450" >